Europa, Europa: Young Pioneers

 Reader Comment

-A GBC reader writes, "One scene is a good illustration of the clothing of the Russian Young Pioneers which Solly joins after he has escaped to Russia.
+A HBC reader writes, "One scene is a good illustration of the clothing of the Russian Young Pioneers which Solly joins after he has escaped to Russia.
 The shot given here shows the younger boys of the movement wearing their traditional white shirts, red neckerchiefs, and dark short pants.
 The hosiery that went with this uniform varied.
 Some of the boys wear ankle socks, some wear knee socks, and some wear long stockings.
 You can see the grey long stockings on the boy just left of center.
 The older teenage boys (like Solly) wear the same uniforms with the same variety of hosiery.

 Soviet Pioneer Uniform Chronology